 Homicide in Maryland is a very serious crime.
 Fortunately, those facing charges, no matter how severe, have the right to a fair trial and to seek legal representation and counsel.
 This particular case is unique in that the judge will be deciding the future of the accused rather than a jury.
 Matters regarding a homicide, whether it is in the first-degree or second-degree, can be more complex when the accused has suffered from a mental illness.

 At Alpert Schreyer, LLC, our criminal defense attorneys have a broad understanding of defending the rights of those facing homicide and assault charges.
 We realize that law enforcement can make mistakes and are capable of misusing their authority when it comes to issuing an arrest and conducting an investigation.
 If you or a loved one is being accused of homicide or assault in Maryland, you can depend on the skill and knowledge of the experienced homicide defense attorneys at Alpert Schreyer.
-Call us today at 866-444-6363 for a free consultation.
+Call us today at 866-444-6363 for a free case evaluation.

 Source report: http://www.hometownannapolis.com/news/top/2009/08/07-22/Judge-Mom-legally-sane-when-she-killed-daughter.html